newhoo/RestfulBox/README.md

 ### Environment Variable
 - Environment variables indicate multi-set variables in advance, including `Literal Variable`, `Direct reference variable`, `Built-in function variable` and `Script variable`.
-- Can be used for URL, Headers, Params, Body, request script and etc.
+- Can be used for Config, URL, Headers, Params, request script and etc.
 - Using placeholder to reference environment variables.
 - Each project has isolated config(project level).
 - Support import and export.